How to Use Async and Multithread

 Multithreading enhances application performance by allowing tasks to execute concurrently across multiple CPU cores, improving processing speed and efficiency for CPU-bound tasks.

-How can I download the IronBarcode library?
+How can I download the necessary library for async and multithread support?

 You can download the C# library for async and multithread support from the .NET package manager NuGet at https://nuget.org/packages/IronPdf/.
+IronBarcode provides these functionalities.

 The default value for `MaxParallelThreads` in IronBarcode is 4, but it can be adjusted based on the available CPU cores.